AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 **Events:**

-You can create this scenario in graph simulation by entering the following events:
+You can create this scenario in graph simulation by copying the following events to text mode:

 * CRMID: Tom, ECID: 111